christophergutierrez/christophergutierrez.github.io/README.md

 A summary of my experience and the projects I've worked on.
 For more details, check out my [LinkedIn profile](https://www.linkedin.com/in/christophergutierrez/).

 ### [My Demos](posts/demos.md)
-I have a website that demonstates a few tools.
-More importantly, I built it with an AI assistant and describe the process in a blog post.
+I have a website that demonstrates a few tools.
+More importantly, I built it with an AI assistant and described the process in a blog post.

 ## Blog Posts